Several important documents guide the district's building program

-The Six-Year Capital Facility Plan 2018-2023, reviews the district’s projected enrollment during that time.
+The Six-Year Capital Facilities Plan, reviews the district’s projected enrollment during that time.
 The document outlines the district’s plans for schools to house those students.
 The plan is reviewed and updated each year.
 The school board must adopt it.
 It sets a standard of service for a target teacher-student ratio for different grade levels.
 School capacity is determined based on the district standard of service and the existing classroom inventory.

 This document is revisited periodically.
 The last review took place in 2013.
 It reflects knowledge gained from construction funded by the 1998 and 2006 bond measures.
 It also reflects updates of the district’s vision and goals.